 During the early 1980s and onwards Paul visited all the major art museums in North America and Canada, stimulating interest in their frame collections and solving numerous framing problems.
 Notably in Washington D.C.
 Paul Mitchell was appointed to produce a survey of all of the National Gallery of Art’s frames which became a landmark exercise in this field, influencing policy in other institutions.
 The aesthetic effects of frames were being evaluated more than at any period before.
 As well as recent acquisitions, long-standing picture & frame combinations were being scrutinized, and this process continues today.

 The Yale Center for British Art recently commissioned Paul Mitchell to produce an illustrated online catalogue of all their frames, the first of its kind.
-A comparable project for The Royal Academy, London is currently in progress.
+A comparable project for The Royal Academy, London has also been accomplished.

 Mark has gained considerable experience in the family business throughout his upbringing, learning directly from his father, the company's library and photographic archive, before joining Paul Mitchell full-time in 2004 after graduating from Oxford Brookes University.